-Heike Schmitt is senior advisor to the team “source separated sanitation”, on the transmission of antibiotic resistance in the environment.
-She is employed by the National Institute for Public Health and the Environment (RIVM) and Utrecht University.
+Heike Schmitt is senior advisor to the theme “source separated sanitation”, on the transmission of antibiotic resistance in the environment.
+In 2022 she was appointed as professor of Antibiotic resistance in the water cycle, department of Biotechnology at Delft University of Technology.
+She is also employed by the National Institute for Public Health and the Environment (RIVM) and Utrecht University.

 PhD, Utrecht University, 2005

 Antibiotic resistance, environmental transmission, wastewater treatment, wastewater-based epidemiology